A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 11
+Very cool riddle!
+I was able to tackle the first part with a very bloated and too-long algorithm that was performing a BFS for each pair of points.
+Obviously it was taking forever also for the small input to compute the solution so, as soon as I read the second part of the assignment, I realized that there should have been a smarter and more optimal way to compute the distance between two galaxies (i.e. points on a 2D matrix).
+After googling for a bit, I got to know the so called "**Manhattan Distance**", and immediately some reminiscence from Graph Theory studied at university became vivid in my mind.
+The difficult bit of this problem, or at least the part that took me the majority of the time to implement it, was to scale properly the coordinates of the input.
+In contrast, the formula is VERY simple and elegant and it computes immediately.
+Noice!

 # Day 10
 Today mark my first defeat! :( I was not able at all to figure out a solution for part 2 (and partly also part one).
 I had to peek to one of the top player